thuml/A-Roadmap-for-Transfer-Learning/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This repo is a collection of AWESOME things about transferablity in deep learning, including papers, code, etc. Feel free to star and fork.
+This repo is a collection of AWESOME papers, code related with transfer learning, pre-training and domain adaptation etc. Feel free to star and fork.
-We do not aim to cover everything about transferablity, but aim to select the most worth reading papers.
 Feel free to let us know the missing papers (issue or pull request).

+This repo is also related with our latest survey, **Transferability in Deep Learning**

 [**Survey**](https://arxiv.org/pdf/2201.05867.pdf) |
 [**Library**](https://github.com/thuml/Transfer-Learning-Library) |